Wearable art: In the United States

 In the United States, the Wearable Art movement can be traced to the early twentieth century American Craft Revival.
 The American Craft Revival draws on different movements seeking to unify art and craft and empower craftspersons and artists such as Japonisme, Art Nouveau, the Vienna Secession and later the Bauhaus.
 During and shortly after World War Two, wealthy patrons set up educational and museum institutions, in particular the American Craft Council and the Museum of Contemporary Crafts, to support the renewal of crafts education.
 It enabled artists focused on crafts to support themselves and train new generations.
 For instance, famed Bauhaus weaver Anni Albers taught weaving at Black Mountain College from 1938, before chairing the craft department of California College of Arts and Crafts from 1960 to 1976.

 Art schools were essential to the development of the Art to Wear movement.
 In the late sixties, a group of students at Cranbrook Academy of Art and the Pratt Institute began integrating textile techniques in their design projects.
 They counted among their ranks several major figures of the Art to Wear movement, including designer Jean Cacicedo.
 The best known galleries supporting Wearable Art were Obiko (founded in 1972 by Sandra Sakata) in San Francisco, and Julie: Artisans' Gallery (founded in 1973 by Julie Schafler-Dale) in New York.

 Outside the United States

 Crafts and art education being more separated outside of the United States, it is harder to identify wearable art as an independent artistic movement.
-However, renewed interest in traditional textile crafts such as shibori dyeing sparked the interest of artist worldwide.
+However, renewed interest in traditional textile crafts such as shibori dyeing sparked the interest of artists worldwide.

+Japanese avant-garde fashion

+Japan played a significant role in defining wearable art during the 1970s and 1980s through the work of designers such as Rei Kawakubo, Issey Miyake, and Yohji Yamamoto.
+Scholars have described these designers as part of an "anti-fashion" movement that transformed garments into conceptual and sculptural forms.

+African ceremonial dress and beadwork

+Across Africa, wearable artistic traditions have historically combined aesthetic, ceremonial, spiritual, and political functions.
+Beadwork, textile arts, and body adornment often communicate identity, social status, lineage, and religious meaning.

+European conceptual fashion

+European designers contributed significantly to the development of conceptual and wearable fashion during the late 20th and early 21st centuries.
+Designers such as Iris van Herpen became known for sculptural garments incorporating 3D printing, digital fabrication, and unconventional materials.
+Museum exhibitions described her work as a fusion of "artistic expression, craftsmanship and creativity".
+Designer Alexander McQueen developed theatrical runway presentations frequently described as forms of performance art.
+The Metropolitan Museum of Art noted that his work expanded fashion "beyond utility to a conceptual expression of culture, politics, and identity".